Briton sentenced to 15 years in Iraq for smuggling artifacts | Law-Order

 - Iraq

-An Iraqi court sentenced a British man to 15 years in prison on Monday for trying to smuggle ancient artifacts out of the country, a Reuters reporter and judicial sources said.
+An Iraqi court sentenced a retired British geologist to 15 years in prison on Monday for trying to smuggle ancient artifacts out of the country, a Reuters reporter and judicial sources said.

-Fitton's lawyer said he would appeal the verdict on the grounds that there was no criminal intent.
-A German man arrested alongside Fitton for also taking pottery fragments, Wolker Waldmann, was acquitted of the same charges.
+Fitton's lawyer said he was shocked by the verdict, and that Fitton did not know that the pottery fragments were considered artifacts.
+Fitton will appeal the verdict on the grounds that there was no criminal intent, he said.
+A German man arrested alongside Fitton for also taking pottery fragments, Volker Waldmann, was acquitted of the same charges.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)